 Reporting Your Concerns

-If you have a concern about your own safety or the safety or welfare of a child or adults at risk who engage in Academy activities you can speak to one of the following people:
+If you have a concern about your own safety or the safety, welfare or wellbeing of a child, or adults at risk you can speak to:

 If you are worried about the immediate safety or welfare of a child, you can also contact:

 Humberside Police - 101 or 999 in an emergency

 Children’s Social Care - 01482 448879 (daytime) / 01482 788080 (Emergency Duty Team)

 The Club and the Academy are proud to be involved in the ever-growing protection of vulnerable people online, with an enormous number of children and young people across the UK able to access the internet.
 Social media is paramount in how they stay in touch with friends and family.
 The issue being, the internet is also a public place and while it brings many opportunities, it also creates an avenue for new risks and challenges.